jjewuz/jjewuz/README.md

 > I'm developing some shitty apps and games and share it there.

-> I'm coding on Lua, Kotlin and Python.
+> I'm coding on Lua, Kotlin, C# and Python.

 > You can download my apps from Google Play.